 Age-Friendly University Day

-On June 20, 2022, we held the first Age-Friendly University Day at McNamara Alumni Center.
-This event convened 150 retirees, older Minnesotans, and lifelong learners together.
-The day featured a fireside chat as well as breakout sessions on finding purpose in life, age-friendly communities, and brain health.
+On June 26, 2023, we held the second annual Age-Friendly University Day at McNamara Alumni Center.
+This event convened over 200 retirees, older Minnesotans, and lifelong learners together.
+The day featured a keynote presentation by Diana Pierce, a panel hosted by NPR correspondent Chris Farrell, breakout sessions on financial fraud, mindfulness, and climate change, and the opportunity to visit with 20 exhibitor booths.

-Mark your calendars, the next Age-Friendly University Day is scheduled for June 26, 2023!
-Registration information will be available soon.
+Mark your calendars, the next Age-Friendly University Day is scheduled for June 24, 2024!

 Rajean Moone, PhD